-Aims: This study aims to characterise the phasic patterns of coronary flow in the left versus right coronary arteries of patients undergoing invasive physiological assessment.
+Aims: This study aimed to characterise the phasic patterns of coronary flow in the left versus right coronary arteries of patients undergoing invasive physiological assessment.

-Methods: We analysed data from the Iberian-Dutch-English Collaborators (IDEAL) Study.
-482 simultaneous pressure and flow measurements from 301 patients were included in our analysis.
+Methods: We analysed data from the Iberian-Dutch-English Collaborators (IDEAL) study.
+A total of 482 simultaneous pressure and flow measurements from 301 patients were included in our analysis.

 Conclusions: In patients with coronary artery disease undergoing physiological assessment, diastolic flow predominance is seen in both left and right coronary arteries.
 Clinical interpretation of coronary physiological data should therefore not differ between the left and the right coronary systems.